The Blind Goddess (1948 film)

-The Blind Goddess is a 1948 British courtroom drama film directed by Harold French and starring Eric Portman, Anne Crawford and Hugh Williams.
+The Blind Goddess is a 1948 British courtroom drama film directed by Harold French and starring Eric Portman, Anne Crawford and Michael Denison.
 The screenplay concerns a secretary who sets out to expose his boss, Lord Brasted, for embezzlement.
 It was based on a popular 1947 play of the same title by noted barrister Patrick Hastings.

 Claire Bloom made her screen debut in the film.
 Director Harold French said "I don't think the film was successful but it got Clare noticed."

 The "blind goddess" in question is Justice.

 Plot

 A valet shoots dead a man (later named as a Czech nobleman, one Count Mikla), steals a bundle of documents, and sets up the crime scene to look like a suicide.

 Derek Waterhouse sits in an exclusive restaurant with a young woman, Mary Dearing; who is about to travel abroad to visit a sick friend.
 Lady Brasted, the wife of Waterhouse's employer, is also dining there.
 Before the couple leave, Waterhouse has a quick word with her.
 Outside, he chats with Mary in his car until they are moved along by a policeman.

 Waterhouse is the private secretary to Lord Brasted.
 He tells Mary that Lord Brasted has offered him £10,000 to stay silent on a complicated deal that he, Brasted, is trying to stop the prime minister from learning about.

 Lord Brasted meets with Mary's father, Sir John Dearing, a senior advocate, to allege that Waterhouse is trying to blackmail him.
 Later, Brasted confesses to his wife that Waterhouse's accusations are true.
 After Waterhouse goes to the PM, Brasted has little option other than to sue for libel.
 If the action is successful, Waterhouse would then face trial for blackmail.

 Lady Brasted tries to lean on her former relationship with Waterhouse to convince him to change his story (as he has already told the PM, it is unclear what this would achieve).
 Waterhouse goes to discuss the case with Sir John Dearing but Sir John has to decline, since he has already been engaged by Lord Brasted to represent him in the upcoming case of Brasted v.
 Waterhouse.